U.S. Alerts

 Night

 Friday Night: A chance of showers and thunderstorms before 11pm, then a slight chance of showers between 11pm and 2am.
-Mostly clear, with a low around 73.
-South wind around 5 mph.
+Partly cloudy, with a low around 73.
+Calm wind.
 Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Chance